-\textbf{Data collection protocol:} For a chosen object, we place the object in the center of a turntable with an aruco board on the rotating face.
-We use an iPhone 12 pro mounted on a flexible mount to collect images.
-We fix focus and exposure and capture RGB stills at periodic intervals while the turntable is rotating.
+For a chosen object, we place the object in the center of a turntable with an aruco board on the rotating face.
+An iPhone 12 pro is mounted on a flexible tripod to collect images.
+With the focus and exposure fixed, RGB stills are captured at periodic intervals while the turntable is rotating.
 We repeat this process at three different mount elevations.
-We typically collect around 150 images per object.
-Each image has a resolution of 4032x3024.
+We typically collect around 150 images of the object at a resolution of 4032x3024 pixels .